Southampton - Brighton: How to watch, injury news, odds, prediction

 Southampton have a few new injury issues with Danny Ings out for the next few weeks.
 He joins Theo Walcott, Oriol Romeu, Will Smallbone and Michael Obafemi on the sidelines.
 Moussa Djenepo is a doubt after picking up a knock at Man City.

-Brighton have new injury issues too as Tariq Lamptey has suffered a setback and joins Solly March on the sidelines.
-Aaron Connolly has a knock, while Adam Webster and Florin Andone remain out.
+Brighton have new injury issues too as Tariq Lamptey has suffered a setback and is expected to miss the rest of the season due to hamstring surgery.
+He joins Solly March on the sidelines.
+Aaron Connolly has a rib injury and is out until early April, while Adam Webster and Florin Andone remain out.

 Odds and ends (full odds provided by our partner, PointsBet)